thedataincubator/data-science-blogs/top-r-packages.md

 packages?
 How about packages to read data from databases?

-A longer project, for another day, could be to use even more "Data Science" to come up with a ranking of the top "Data Science" packages.
+A longer project, for another day, could be to use even more "Data Science" to come up with a ranking of the top R packages for doing "Data Science."

 # Resources